Why WPA3 may be no safer than WPA2

 Dragonblood attacks exploit a range of vulnerabilities, including forcing WPA3-compatible devices to downgrade to WPA2 and then launching the KRACK attack against them, altering the handshake to force access points to use weaker cryptography, and exploiting side-channel leaks to gain information about the network password, which can then be used to brute-force it.

-The Wi-Fi alliance has begun work on fixing the flaws, which will likely result in an updated version of the standard being issued.
+Thankfully, this didn't result in an updated version of the standard being issued.
 An updated standard is not expected to be backwards-compatible with any pre-existing WPA3 devices.
 Vanhoef and Ronen have said that addressing these flaws is surprisingly hard, and criticised the Wi-Fi alliance for developing the standard behind closed doors, instead of allowing the open source community to contribute to its development.

 Will I have to buy new equipment?